apache/spark/docs/sql-programming-guide.md

 on all of the worker nodes, as they will need access to the Hive serialization and deserialization libraries (SerDes) in order to access data stored in Hive.

 Configuration of Hive is done by placing your `hive-site.xml` file in `conf/`.
+Please note when running the query on a YARN cluster (`yarn-cluster` mode), the `datanucleus` jars under the `lib_managed/jars` directory and `hive-site.xml` under `conf/` directory need to be available on the driver and all executors launched by the YARN cluster.
+The convenient way to do this is adding them through the `--jars` option and `--file` option of the `spark-submit` command.

 <div class="codetabs">